MichaelAHood/readmissions-risk-scorer/README.md

 plt.show()
 ```
 ![Random Forest Overfitting](images/rf-overfitting.png)

+The blue line shows us that the model performs better and better on the training data as the depth is increased.
+The red line tell us a different story.
+It shows us that the model perforamnce is increasing slightly until it peaks at a `maxDepth` of 6.
+After that, the performance on the test data begins to fall off.
+This is not suprprising because deep trees are getting close to perfectly describing the training dataset but failing to generalize to unseen data.
+This is the definition of overfitting.

 Now we will try different modeling to see how well we can predict whether or not a patient will be readmitted.
 First, let's import `RandomForest`.
 ```python